 Avoid applying for and opening too many new credit accounts in a short period, which create “hard credit pulls” on your credit report.
 Each inquiry can lower your credit score by up to five points, according to myFICO.

 If you already have many credit inquiries on your credit report, don’t panic.
-They impact your FICO score for 12 months, so you may start seeing your credit score improve in a year or less.
+They only impact your FICO Score for 12 months, so you may start seeing your credit score improve in a year or less.

 Establishing or rebuilding your credit